NativeScript/nativescript-angular-guide/src/chapters/chapter5.md

 If you're looking for NativeScript plugins start by searching both the [Telerik NativeScript Plugins Marketplace](http://plugins.telerik.com/nativescript) and our [community-curated list of plugins on npm](http://plugins.nativescript.rocks).
 If you don't find the plugin you need, you can [request the plugin on our ideas portal](https://nativescript.ideas.aha.io/), or you can take a stab at [creating the plugin yourself](https://docs.nativescript.org/plugins).

 Between NativeScript modules, npm modules, and NativeScript plugins, the NativeScript framework provides a lot of functionality you can use to build your next app.
-However, we've yet to talk about NativeScript's most powerful feature: the ability to directly access iOS and Android APIs in JavaScript.
+However, we've yet to talk about NativeScript's most powerful feature: the ability to directly access iOS and Android APIs in TypeScript.
 Let's look at how it works.